Seville: Education

 Seville is home to three public universities.
 The University of Seville (US), founded in 1505; as of 2019, it had 72,000 students.
 The Pablo de Olavide University (UPO), founded in 1997, with 9,152 students in 2019; and the International University of Andalusia (UNIA), founded in 1994.

 The US and the UPO are important centres of learning in Western Andalusia as they offer a wide range of academic courses; consequently, the city has a large number of students from Huelva and Cádiz.

 Additionally, there is the School of Hispanic American Studies, founded in 1942, the Menéndez Pelayo International University, based in Santander, which operates branch campuses in Seville, and Loyola University Andalusia.
+Then, there is also an Islamic-based private university, Al-Andalusía Islamic University of Spain.